matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 # Hardware requirements

-Unlike immporting full planet, processing this file has minimal hardware requirements.
+Unlike importing full planet, processing this file has minimal hardware requirements.

 Some free space will be required (40 GB should be enough - as of early 2020), PHP to run script.